helmuthdu/aui/README.md

 Install and configure archlinux has never been easier!

-This script is currently in a beta phase, may be instable and kill your cat!

 ## Prerequisites

 - You need to have Archlinux (`base` + `base_devel`) already installed and rebooted